sashastadler/crunge-notes/Info/Log.md

 Talked to the lawmaster for information.
 Decided to go to [[Green Orchard#Tower|tower]] outside of Green Orchard.
 Got lost a bit on the way.
 During the night, [[Jerry]] was acting weird and a mysterious person attacked [[Cusdakesh Greyskull|Cusdakesh]] and disappeared. [[Jerry]] ran off into the woods.
-In the morning, continued to the tower, where we found Jerry.
+In the morning, continued to the tower, where we found undead Jerry.